guettli/git-tips/README.md

 plugin to change to color of the main branch, to easily distinguish between both.

-## Merging some parts of a different branch.
+## Merging some parts of a different branch

 I like [Meld](https://meldmerge.org/), which is a visual diff and merge tool.